fingerprintjs/fingerprintjs/readme.md

   </tbody>
 </table>

-<small>* Pro uses the open source fingerprinting library as well as proprietary technology for increased accuracy and identifier stability.</small>
+<sub>* Pro uses the open source fingerprinting library as well as proprietary technology for increased accuracy and identifier stability.</sub>

-<small>** VisitorIDs, in comparison to fingerprints, include server side techniques, are deduplicated and utilize fuzzy matching to result in a more accurate and stable identifier.
-Fingerprint hashes rely on an exact match across all browser attributes, making them unstable across > 4 week time intervals.</small>
+<sub>** VisitorIDs, in comparison to fingerprints, include server side techniques, are deduplicated and utilize fuzzy matching to result in a more accurate and stable identifier.
+Fingerprint hashes rely on an exact match across all browser attributes, making them less stable across > 4 week time intervals.</sub>

-<small>*** FingerprintJS Pro is GDPR and CCPA compliant as the data processor.
-You still need to be compliant as the data controller and use the identification for fraud under legitimate interest or ask for user consent.</small>
+<sub>*** FingerprintJS Pro is GDPR and CCPA compliant as the data processor.
+You still need to be compliant as the data controller and use the identification for fraud under legitimate interest or ask for user consent.</sub>

 Pro result example: